 - The child requires immediate protection and urgent action is required;

-- There is reasonable cause to suspect that the child is suffering, or likely to suffer, Significant Harm, and whether enquires must be made and the child assessed under Section 47 of the Children Act 1989;
+- There is reasonable cause to suspect that the child is suffering, or likely to suffer, significant harm, and whether a multi-agency strategy discussion should be convened;

 - The child is in need, and should be assessed under Section 17 of the Children Act 1989;